InterWorkAlliance/Sustainability/vem/supply/cru.md

   - Some Value - see [additionality](#additionality)
 - Leakage:
   - Some Value - see [leakage](#leakage)
-- Reference to Project/MBP/Claim
+- Reference to Project/MBP/Claim.
-- Reference to Contract/VerifiedClaims/Claim
+- Reference to Contract/VerifiedClaims/Claim.
-- Date Range: the verified time period of the benefit claim
+- Date Range: the verified time period of the benefit claim.

 Core Carbon Attributes contain: